 The following activities are carried out by third-party service providers:

-Northgate (Resourcelink) for storing your contact details;
+Zellis (Resourcelink) for storing your contact details;

 Care Quality Commission (CQC) for referral to the Disclosure and Barring Service.

 All third-party service providers and other entities in the group are required to take appropriate security measures to protect your personal information in line with Ambient Support's policies.
 Ambient Support does not allow third-party service providers to use your personal data for their own purposes.
 Ambient Support only permits them to process your personal data for specified purposes and in accordance with Ambient Support's instructions.